GrrrDog/weird_proxies/Nginx.md

 - case-sensitive for verb (get != GET)
 - doesn't treat // as a directory (/images/1.jpg/..//../1.jpg -> /1.jpg)
 - doesn't allow in the path: `%00 0x00`
+- doesn't allow `%2f` as the first slash

 ## Fingerprint
 - `Server: nginx`